Steelers’ Mason Rudolph Addresses Brawl With Myles Garrett

 “I have no ill will toward Myles Garrett,” the 24-year-old insisted.
 “Great respect for his ability as a player.
 And I know that if Myles could go back, he would handle the situation differently.”

-On Friday, Garrett issued a statement of his own, apologizing to all parties involved as he accepted guilt in the fight.
+Garrett issued a statement of his own, apologizing to all parties involved as he addressed his role in the fight.

 “Last night, I made a terrible mistake,” the former number one overall pick said.
 “I lost my cool and what I did as selfish and unacceptable.
 I know that we are all responsible for our actions and I can only prove my true character through my actions moving forward.
 I want to apologize to Mason Rudolph, my teammates, our entire organization, our fans, and to the NFL.
 I know I have to be accountable for what happened, learn from my mistake and I fully intend to do so.”